hightouchio/airflow-provider-hightouch/README.md

 Starts a Hightouch Sync Run.
 Requires the `sync_id` for the sync you wish to run.
 You can find the `sync_id` in the browser url: `https://app.hightouch.io/syncs/[your-sync-id]`

-The run is asynchronous, and the task will be marked complete if the request was successfully sent to the Hightouch API.
+The run is asynchronous by default, and the task will be marked complete if the request was successfully sent to the Hightouch API.

+However, you can request a synchronous request instead by passing `synchronous=True` to the operator.

 If the API key is not authorized or if the request is invalid the task will fail.
 If a run is already in progress, a new run will be triggered following the